huzaifa786313/Otago-Polytechnic/Special-Topic/Lab3.md

 On the linux vm you will need to configure a route so that traffic knows where to go to to get to the routers

-Open a linux terminal and use the following commands
+Open a Linux terminal and use the following commands

 ```
 sudo ip route add 192.168.0.0/24 via 192.168.0.128 dev ens33